Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Introduction

 Among the various $\mathcal{H}_2$ MOR algorithms, the Pseudo-optimal Rational Krylov (PORK) algorithm is an important suboptimal method \cite{wolf2013h,wolf2014h}.
 Unlike IRKA, PORK is an iteration-free approach that satisfies a subset of the $\mathcal{H}_2$ optimality conditions in a single run.
 In this paper, PORK plays a significant role in the development of the non-intrusive implementations of both BT and IRKA.

 Over the past two decades, the low-rank Alternating-direction Implicit (ADI) method has proven highly effective in reducing the computational cost of BT \cite{benner2013efficient}.
 It is now one of the most widely used and efficient BT algorithms in the literature \cite{saak2012goal}.
-In this paper, we introduce a non-intrusive, data-driven implementation of the low-rank ADI-based BT that constructs the ROM from transfer function samples in the right-half of the \(s\)-plane.
+In this paper, we introduce a non-intrusive implementation of the low-rank ADI-based BT that constructs the ROM from transfer function samples in the right-half of the \(s\)-plane.
 Unlike QuadBT, this approach does not rely on numerical integration.
-Additionally, we propose three non-intrusive, data-driven implementations for IRKA, tailored to the type of data available.
+Additionally, we propose three non-intrusive implementations for IRKA, tailored to the type of data available.
 In cases where transfer function samples along the \(j\omega\) axis or impulse response measurements are accessible, we present numerical integration-based algorithms that do not require new transfer function samples as IRKA updates the sampling points.
 For scenarios where transfer function samples in the right-half of the \(s\)-plane are available, we propose a version that does not require numerical integration and new transfer function samples as IRKA updates the sampling points.
-Additionally, all these data-driven implementations (both BT and IRKA) for continuous-time systems are extended to discrete-time systems in this paper.
-It is also briefly highlighted that the implementations utilizing transfer function samples in the right half of the $s$-plane can also be executed using input-output data instead of relying solely on transfer function samples.
+Additionally, all these non-intrusive implementations (both BT and IRKA) for continuous-time systems are extended to discrete-time systems in this paper.